Wien Bridge Oscillator. August

 With the attenuator S2 and VR2 placed before the buffer, there is

-content from the sine wave oscillator and the HF content of the square wave appears
+content from the sine wave oscillator and the HF content of the

-its highest F appears to be 10mhz, and the rise
+have used, and its highest F appears to be 10mhz, and the rise

 However, most good audio amps are not designed to operate above

 are used in an SS amp which may oscillate at 3MHz+, intentionally,